NoahDPJ03/pokemon-creator/README.md

 # Pokemon Creator - WORK IN PROGRESS

 A machine learning-powered Pokemon creator that predicts stats and generates Pokemon.
-This creator wouldn't have been possible without the data pipeline made from the data provided by [PokéAPI](https://pokeapi.co/).
+This creator wouldn't have been possible without the data pipeline made for the data provided by [PokéAPI](https://pokeapi.co/).

 ## Project Status